top of page

 If you’re an avid birder or naturalist, please consider contributing data to this study!

-We have also recently launched a global project aimed at better understanding urban biodiversity, including in cities in economically disadvantaged regions.
-We've completed acoustic surveys in Dakar, Senegal with our collaborators there, and are launching surveys in Nairobi, Kenya; Paris, France; and Toronto this spring!
+We also launched The Global Urban Bird Survey project aimed at better understanding urban biodiversity, including in cities in economically disadvantaged regions.
+We've completed acoustic surveys in Dakar, Senegal; Nairobi, Kenya; Rio de Janeiro, Brazil; Paris, France; and Toronto with collaborators and community members in each city.
+We're planning to expand to other cities, and are already analyzing data from our completed surveys.
+Stay tuned for exciting results!

 Current lab members on this project: